growupkuriyama-hub/lean_cfg_project/FORMALIZATION.md

 - uniform residual adequacy is equivalent to singleton adequacy and to the single observed-syntactic-block condition;
 - residuals, common contexts, concept closures, point concepts, and concept products are preserved by exact surjective multiplicative observed factor maps;
 - exact image-pullback preservation is equivalent to factor-map fibers being contained in the observed syntactic congruence;
-- the diamond meet-semilattice, three-element cyclic monoid, and endpoint monoid give checked finite examples of residual-concept adequacy, failure of automatic residual coverage, and aperiodic single-block adequacy.
+- the diamond meet-semilattice, three-element cyclic monoid, and endpoint monoid give checked finite examples of residual-concept adequacy, failure of automatic residual coverage, and aperiodic single-block adequacy;
+- the normal-coset family is checked through uniform adequacy, exact observed-syntactic block characterization, residual shifted-coset formulas, singleton/self-closure consequences, and a zero-adjoined non-group monoid variant.

 ---